SimonSubokLee/ston-docs-son/admin/adv_topics.rst

 Disk Hot-Swap
 ====================================

-Without stopping the service, you can change the disk.
+Without stopping the service, you can swap the disks.
 The parameter must be the same as the ``<Disk>`` configuration. ::

    http://127.0.0.1:10040/command/unmount?disk=...